ECHOEProject/echoe/doc/documentation.md

 ## Biblical Source References

 In ECHOE's main drafting stage, the sources of biblical quotations and paraphrases were encoded on a running basis during drafting and/or proofreading.
 When the drafting of separate source reports (not included in this release) was begun, this earlier practice was put on hold in order to avoid the duplication of work, and it was decided that biblical sources could later be copied in from the source reports.
 Since source reports were completed for only a third of ECHOE versions by the time of this release, a small proportion of biblically sourced corpus segments continue to go unreferenced.
+We expected to address this shortcoming in the near future.

 ## Rhetorical Markup

 The markup of binomial pairs and enumerations was completed only for Blickling, Vercelli, and their manuscript variants.
+There are no plans to extend the range in future.
+The markup of audience address and metrical content has been completed for the full corpus, but rhetorical markup has not been subjected to a proofreading stage.

 ## Paragraphing

 An unsystematic start has been made dividing the XML corpus into paragraph-like `<ab>`{.xml} ("anonymous block")-segments.
 These are intended to facilitate reading e.g. in ebook format or in some other user-friendly transformation.
-Since we have hitherto been unable to allocate time for this task, however, the work remains far from complete and witnesses to the same text should not at this stage be expected to exhibit the same division.
+Since we have hitherto been unable to allocate time for this task, however, the work remains far from complete, and witnesses to the same text should not at this stage be expected to exhibit the same division.

 ## Lemmatization

 While lemmatization was never part of ECHOE's initial objective, we have long intended to undertake a follow-up project of this nature.
 In its anticipation, a very few `<w>`{.xml} nodes containing unusual forms have been manually marked up with lemmatization data merely to prevent their being incorrectly assigned in future.
-This manual accordingly does not document lemmatization markup.
+The present manual accordingly does not document lemmatization markup.

 # Notes for Further Processing